 Students may choose to take a course on a Satisfactory/Unsatisfactory grading scale if the course is taken as an elective or to meet a foreign language graduation requirement for some majors.
 Students should discuss this option with their academic advisor and be sure to complete the required paperwork by the end of the seventh week of classes.
-Courses within the Liberal Studies for the 21st Century program may not be taken on an S/U basis (with the exception of certain Formative Experience courses that only offer S/U grading).
+Courses within the Liberal Studies program may not be taken on an S/U basis (except for certain Formative Experience courses that only offer S/U grading).